aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

 For GitOps, the FluxCD repository points to the [EKS Anywhere Addons](https://github.com/aws-samples/eks-anywhere-addons) repository.
 The addons may require some additional secrets to be created for the addons to function properly

-1. Application team - it defines 3 application teams that corresponds with the 3 sample applications used
-1. ArgoCD bootstrap - the pattern configure the ArgoCD addon to point to the [workload repository](https://github.com/aws-samples/eks-blueprints-workloads) of the EKS Blueprints samples
+1. FluxCD Bootstrap - the pattern configure the FluxCD addon to point to the [workload repository](https://github.com/aws-samples/eks-anywhere-addons) of the EKS-A Addons.
-3. ArgoCD projects - as part of the ArgoCD addon bootstrap, the pattern generate an ArgoCD project for each application team.
-The ArgoCD are used in order to restrict the deployment of an application to a specific target namespace
+1. Kustomize - as part of the FluxCD addon, the pattern uses Kustomize to apply all the addons that are in the repository.

-You can find the App of Apps configuration for this pattern in the workload repository under the folder [`multi-repo`](https://github.com/aws-samples/eks-blueprints-workloads/tree/main/multi-repo).
+You can find the App of Apps configuration for this pattern in the workload repository under the folder [`multi-cluster-construct`](https://github.com/aws-samples/cdk-eks-blueprints-patterns/lib/multi-cluster-construct).

 ## Prerequisites